• Home

 Part of the wonder of the Galapagos is how easily the animals co-exist with humans.
 There’s no fear at all.
 Honestly, they barely seem to notice us aside from a mild curiosity.
 Being able to get so close to the animals without spooking them is a truly unique experience.

-Later that night, we learned that sleeping at night in Puerto Baquirzo Moreno is interesting if you have a room near the water.
+Later that night, we learn that sleeping at night in Puerto Baquirzo Moreno is interesting if you have a room near the water.
 The sea lions pretty much talk to each other all night.

 Rainbow San Cristobal Galapagos